thaler-lab/EnergyFlow/mkdocs/sources/docs/archs.md

 **Required EFN Hyperparameters**

 - **input_dim** : _int_
     - The number of features for each particle.
+As of version 1.3.0, `input_dim` may also be a tuple or list of integers, in which case multiple Phi components will be used and their latent spaces concatenated (see `additional_input_dims`).
 - **Phi_sizes** (formerly `ppm_sizes`) : {_tuple_, _list_} of _int_
-    - The sizes of the dense layers in the per-particle frontend module $\Phi$.
+    - The sizes of the dense layers in the per-particle frontend module
+    $\Phi$.
 The last element will be the number of latent observables that the model defines.
 - **F_sizes** (formerly `dense_sizes`) : {_tuple_, _list_} of _int_
     - The sizes of the dense layers in the backend module $F$.